An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Exposure to birds, bats, or other animals

 - Rales, a bubbling or crackling sound.
-Rales strongly suggest pneumonia.
+Rales often suggest pneumonia.

 - Rhonchi, abnormal rumblings indicating that there is sputum in the large airways.